A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Discussion

-We are of the opinion that theoretical and methodological advances within the field of simulation-based inference will strengthen its reliability and promote its applicability in sciences.
+We are of the opinion that theoretical and methodological advances within the field of simulation-based inference will strengthen its reliability and thereby promote its applicability in sciences.
 First, although all benchmarked algorithms recover the true posterior under specific optimal conditions, it is generally not possible to know whether those conditions are satisfied in practice.
-Therefore, the study of new objective functions that would force posterior estimators to always be conservative, regardless of their optimal conditions, is worth investigating.
-From a Bayesian perspective, \citet{rozet2021arbitrary} propose using the focal and the peripheral losses to weigh down easily classified samples as a means to tune the conservativeness of a posterior estimator. \citet{dalmasso2021likelihood} consider the frequentist setting and introduce a theoretically-grounded algorithm for the construction of confidence intervals that are guaranteed to have perfect coverage, regardless of the quality of the used statistic.
-Second, in light of our results that ensembles produce more conservative posteriors, model averaging constitutes another promising direction of study, as a simple and efficient method to produce reliable posterior estimators.
+Therefore, the study of new objective functions that would force posterior estimators to always be conservative, regardless of optimality conditions, constitutes a valuable research avenue.
+From a Bayesian perspective, \citet{rozet2021arbitrarythesis} propose using the focal and the peripheral losses to weigh down strongly classified samples as a means to tune the conservativeness of a posterior estimator.
+However, the technique is empirical and requires tuning to attain the desired properties in practice. \citet{dalmasso2020confidence} on the other hand consider the frequentist setting and introduce a theoretically-grounded algorithm for the construction of confidence intervals that are guaranteed to have calibrated coverage, regardless of the quality of the used statistic. \citet{dalmasso2021likelihood} extends this work with finite sample guarantees.

+Second, in light of our results that ensembles produce more conservative posteriors, model averaging constitutes another promising direction of study as a simple and directly applicable method to produce reliable posterior estimators.
 However, a deeper understanding of the behaviour we observe is certainly first required to further develop these methods.

-Third, post-training calibration can be used to improve the reliability of posterior estimators and should certainly be considered as a way towards more conservative inference.
+Third, post-training calibration can be used to improve the reliability of posterior estimators and should certainly be considered as a way toward more conservative inference.
 To some extent, this has already been considered for amortized methods \citep{cranmer2015approximating,Brehmer:2018eca,Hermans:2020skz} and would be worth exploring further, especially for non-amortized approaches.

+In this work, we assumed that the simulator perfectly models the real data generating process and focused on the computational faithfulness of the inference engine.
+In practice, there might be a gap between the simulation and reality.
+This issue, orthogonal to our work, should also be taken into account for making reliable simulation-based inference, as already initiated by several authors \citep{schmon2020generalized, matsubara2021robust, pacchiardi2022score, dellaporta2022robust}.